Assured autonomy: How operations research powers and orchestrates generative AI systems: From Solver to System Architect: The Evolving Role of OR in Assured Autonomy

 \section{From Solver to System Architect: The Evolving Role of OR in Assured Autonomy}

 OR began by solving well-posed decision problems.
-Humans supplied judgment and carried out the plan.
-With partial automation, OR shifted toward assurance: it checked feasibility, bounded actions, and audited recommendations from heuristics or learning systems.
+Humans supplied judgment and executed the plan.
+With partial automation, OR shifted to assurance: checking feasibility, bounding actions, auditing recommendations from heuristics or learning systems.
 As operational autonomy rises, that separation no longer holds.
-OR must design the decision regime itself---the rules, constraints, monitoring triggers, escalation policies, and coordination protocols that govern how agents act and interact.

-\look{Within the layered architecture introduced in \cref{sec:intro-roadmap}, this section is the orchestration layer that turns constrained generation (\cref{sec:flows}) and minimax stress testing (\cref{sec:minimax}) into deployable assurance.} \cref{tab:evolution} summarizes the change.
-In decision support, AI is mainly predictive and OR is prescriptive.
-Optimization turns forecasts and risk scores into plans, and a human manager decides.
+OR must design the decision regime---the rules, constraints, monitoring triggers, escalation policies, and coordination protocols governing how agents act and interact. \look{Within the layered architecture introduced in \cref{sec:intro-roadmap}, this section is the orchestration layer that turns constrained generation (\cref{sec:flows}) and minimax stress testing (\cref{sec:minimax}) into deployable assurance.} \cref{tab:evolution} summarizes the change.
+In decision support, AI is predictive and OR prescriptive.
+Optimization turns forecasts and risk scores into plans, and a human decides.
 In partial autonomy, the stack becomes ``propose-then-certify.''
-A learning component proposes an action; OR certifies it against hard constraints and risk limits, projects it onto the feasible set when needed, and triggers overrides or reversion to conservative policies when monitoring signals indicate elevated risk.
+A learning component proposes; OR certifies against hard constraints and risk limits, projects onto the feasible set as needed, and triggers overrides or reversion to conservative policies when monitoring signals elevated risk.